NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/diffBind/lab-diffBinding-remote.rst

 We will now follow ``DiffBind`` example to obtain differentially bound sites, given our samples.
 You may want to open ``DiffBind`` tutorial and read section `3 Example Obtaining differentially bound sites <http://bioconductor.org/packages/devel/bioc/vignettes/DiffBind/inst/doc/DiffBind.pdf>`_ while typing the command to get more information about each step.

+First we need to create the object which holds data.

 .. code-block:: R

 	# reading in the sample information (metadata)